 - Unify your process for managing subs by keeping all communication in the same place.
 For example, use a single email inbox for communicating with subs and gathering weekly reports.
 This will keep you from having to check multiple accounts or juggling info coming into your office by phone and text.

 - Unify your payroll and compliance processes so that every sub is following the exact same procedure.
-For example, if you prefer everyone to submit reports by email by noon on Friday, don’t accept them any other way and send notices to anyone that is late.
+For example, if you prefer everyone to submit reports by email by noon on Friday, don’t accept them any other way and send notices to anyone late.

 The material presented here is educational in nature and is not intended to be, nor should be relied upon, as legal or financial advice.
 Please consult with an attorney or financial professional for advice.